OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

   other tasks.
 - Bugs or needs that affect many users should have higher priority.
-- The co-maintainer should be used to take care of work that no one else is willing and able to do (ie. fill the holes, rather than displacing volunteers)
+- The co-maintainer should be used to take care of work that no one else is willing and able to do (i.e. fill the holes, rather than displacing volunteers)
 - Try to avoid tying up the co-maintainer on one big task for many weeks unless directed by the PSC.
 - The co-maintainer should not be directed to do work for which someone else is